gushtichudi/build.py/README.md

 # build.py
-build.py is an experimental build system entirely written in Python.
+build.py is an experimental build system for C/C++ entirely written in Python.

 it's partly inspired by tsoding's `nob`.